Herugil/TsenivianEscape/README.md

   player should have new actions with a number of uses between rests (tomorrow) done
 - Implement resting mechanic through a bed game object (tomorrow too, fingers crossed) done!
-- Refine level up system so that depending on the picked stat, a new action or passive effect is added (from wednesday)
+- Refine level up system so that depending on the picked stat, a new action or passive effect is added: done
 - Add shields and armor (probably flat damage reduction) (done by the end of the week)
 - maybe take the opportunity to refactor item class which kind of sucks (need a dedicated equipment class) done!
 - Quest system (same)